Behemyth/norrlander/content/portfolio/academic/rensselaer.md

 ### Soul Engine

-Soul Engine had humble beginnings as a RCOS project with the help, contributions, and support of that community.
+Soul Engine had some of its first work done as a [RCOS](#rensselaer-center-for-open-source-rcos) project with the help, contributions, and support of that community.

 You can view [project details](/portfolio/project/soul-engine) in my portfolio.